Can I Get Insurance for Someone Who Borrows My Car

 Here are some factors that may come into play in this scenario:

-- Other driver insurance policy
+• Other driver's insurance policy

 Should You Add All Household Members to Your Auto Insurance Policy?